The LifeCore R100 Commercial Rowing Machine is a perfect blend of two great resistance types!

 - Dual caster wheels

-- Lifetime warranty on the frame (whether it’s used for residential or commercial use)
+- Lifetime warranty on the frame (both residential & commercial use)

 - Footrest support pedals sometimes pinch your heels when lifted